-The proposed Molten Uranium Thermal Breeder Reactor (MUTBR) is a radical new reactor design with potentially significant consequences even though it is based on variations of existing reactors such as molten-salt reactors and Canadian heavy-water reactors (CANDU).
-The reactor has large fuel tubes to increase the rate of fast fission of U-238.
-The reactor is a breeder reactor (or near breeder in some smaller configurations), so it operates on a breed-and-burn fuel cycle, and the fuel lasts for the life of the reactor.
+The proposed Molten Uranium Thermal Breeder Reactor (MUTBR) is a radical new reactor design with potentially significant consequences even though it has some common elements with existing reactors such as molten-salt reactors and Canadian heavy-water reactors (CANDU).
+The reactor has large fuel tubes where the molten uranium fuel circulates as in some molten salt reactors.
+This increases the rate of fast fission of U-238 and decreases the amount of U-238 which needs to be converted to Pu-239 which increases the conversion ratio.
+Like Canadian CANDU reactors it uses heavy water as the moderator and reflector (reducing neutron loss and increasing the conversion ratio) but is cooled by circulating the molten uranium metal fuel through a heat exchanger.
+Some fission products are continuously removed from the circulating molten fuel, mostly by evaporation into a cover gas which circulates through a condenser where the fission products are condensed out of the inert cover gas and collected and stored until the reactor is decommissioned.
+The reactor is a breeder reactor (or near breeder in some smaller configurations), so it operates on a breed-and-burn fuel cycle, and the fuel lasts longer than the life of the reactor.
+(See Neutrons for a theoretical discussion of thermal breeders).
 Hence there is not a new batch of used nuclear fuel (i.e., nuclear waste) to deal with every few years.
-Most of the reactor's initial fuel is the existing used nuclear fuel from other reactors, greatly reducing or eliminating the need to store used fuel (See Nuclear_Waste for more details.).
+Most of the reactor's initial fuel is the existing used nuclear fuel from other reactors, greatly reducing or eliminating the need to store used fuel.
 While it may require some new uranium fuel when it is initially built, it will not use any more new fuel over the reactor life, greatly reducing the need to mine and process uranium for fuel.
-(See MUTBR_Reactor for more details.)

-The patented control system of the reactor has low neutron loss and a wide control range, which allow the reactor to operate with an extensive range of initial fuels and enables a long fuel life.
+The patented control system of the reactor has low neutron loss and a wide control range of 20,000 pcm, which allow the reactor to operate with an extensive range of initial fuel fissile content and fission product load and enables a long fuel life.
+It uses negative feedback with moderator steam to displace liquid heavy water between the moderator and the reflector areas.
 It also safer than traditional control rods.
-(See Control_Method for more details.)

 For more information email me at firstname.lastname@example.org.
 We are interested in collaborations.